Will-Banksy/XCRG/XCRG-Spec.md

 2. Chunk Length: variable
 3. Chunk Data:
     - Dimension Size: 1 byte
         - The amount of bytes to use for the dimensions.
-Only 1, 2, 4, 8, 16 are to be used
+Only 1, 2, 4, 8, 16, 32 are to be used - Readers are only required to support up to 8 byte dimensions
     - Width: variable bytes
     - Height: variable bytes
     - Format ID: 1 byte
         - Refer to [Formats](#formats) section
-    - Flags
+    - Format Flags
-        - (MSB) - - - - - Rv Pr Pa
+        - (MSB) - - - En Fl Rv Pr Pa
             - Pa - Packed
                 - Whether the bits in the pixel data are packed or not.
 No effect when using a format such as ARGB-32 that takes up complete bytes
             - Pr - Premultiplied
                 - Whether the alpha is premultiplied or not.
 Ignored when there is not alpha channel
             - Rv - Reversed
                 - Whether the channel order is reversed or not.
 E.g. ARGB becoming BGRA
+            - Fl - Floating
+                - Whether each channel is a floating-point number or not.
+Ignored for channels that are not either 32-bit or 64-bit - Currently not available in the defined formats
+            - En - Endianness
+                - The endianness of the pixel data.
+0 is little-endian, 1 is big-endian
+    - Compression: 1 byte
+        - The type of compression algorithm to use (Note to self: include compression algorithms (including lossy compression) specific to images such as JPEG compression)
+            0. No compression
+            1. LZO
+            2. Deflate
+            3. LZMA

 #### PIXD

 1. Chunk Magic: 50 49 58 44 | PIXD
 2. Chunk Length: variable
 3. Chunk Data:
+    - Index: 4 bytes
+        - This is the index of this PIXD chunk.
+The index of the chunk defines where the data held by this chunk fits into the overarching array - To construct the complete pixel data you take the pixel data from each PIXD chunk and order them by index
+        - So the pixel data of chunk with index 0 goes first, then pixel data of chunk with index 1, then 2, 3, etc.
     - Simply an array of bytes.
 The [INFO](#info) section contains information on how to interpret it

 ## Formats

 XCRG recognises various formats.
+(Note to self: Custom formats?)

 Each format has a numeric ID used in the format field in the [INFO](#info) section, and a name (in brackets) used to refer to it